onflow/flow-go/cmd/bootstrap/README.md

      file needs to be available to respective partner node at boot up (or recovery after crash)
 * file `<NodeID>.node-info.pub.json`
    - public information
-   - file needs to be delivered to Dapper Labs for Phase 2 of generating root information, but is not required at node start
+   - file needs to be delivered to the Flow Foundation team for Phase 2 of generating root information, but is not required at node start